Start your revenue cycle strong by ensuring that critical, and accurate, patient information is in place before patient visits begin.

 In addition to assigning specific ICD-10 procedure codes and increasing coder productivity, ACH needed to eliminate coding backlogs.
 The facility required specialized worklists and an intelligent platform to track lost documents and identify CDI opportunities.
 Additionally, their DNFC and CMI required immediate improvement.

 At AGS Health, we believe healthcare organizations need to implement the proper NLP-based auditing application.
-These applications automate manual processes on a single collaborative platform, enforce intelligent wordlist prioritization, generate evidence-based queries, and more.
+These applications automate manual processes on a single collaborative platform, enforce intelligent worklist prioritization, generate evidence-based queries, and more.

 ACH used AGS’s NLP-based technologies and the organization experienced: